XHIJ-TDT: Expansion in Chihuahua

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-On November 1, 2011, XHIJ-TDT began broadcasting in digital on UHF channel 45.
-Through the use of PSIP, digital television receivers display XHIJ-TDT's virtual channel as 44.1.
+On November 1, 2011, XHIJ-TDT began broadcasting in digital on UHF channel 45, using virtual channel 44.

 XHIJ has approval to multiplex its digital signal.
 Among its four digital streams is Canal Catorce, broadcast by agreement with the SPR and which is the only Mexican public television station available over the air in the area.
 It replaced UACJ TV, a service of the Universidad Autónoma de Ciudad Juárez, on 44.3 on October 20, 2015.

-Due to the conversion from analog to digital television in México (which was a phased process conducted by city), XHIJ shut off its analog signal on July 14, 2015, along with other Juárez stations.
+Due to the conversion from analog to digital television in Mexico (which was a phased process conducted by city), XHIJ shut off its analog signal on July 14, 2015, along with other Juárez stations.

-In March 2018, in order to facilitate the repacking of TV services out of the 600 MHz band (channels 38-51), XHIJ was assigned channel 32 for continued digital operations.
+In March 2018, in order to facilitate the repacking of TV services out of the 600 MHz band (channels 38–51), XHIJ was assigned channel 32 for continued digital operations.

 XHICCH was authorized for the 44.1, 44.2 and 44.4 subchannels in March 2021.
 At the same time, World TV was replaced on virtual channel 44.4 with Intermedia Televisión on the Juárez station.